20 Slang Terms Every 1960s Kid Will Remember

-It may sound like an invitation to be used as a human mattress, but the “it” being laid on you is actually more conversational than physical.
-“Lay it on me” is a groovy way of saying, “Tell me what’s on your mind.”
+It may sound like an invitation to be used as a human mattress, but the "it" being laid on you is actually more conversational than physical.
+"Lay it on me" is a hippie slang way of saying, "Tell me what's on your mind."

 Example: "Do I want to hear your thoughts the Cold War?
 Lay it on me!"

-If you’ve been hogging all the good stuff and not giving anybody else a turn, you’re bogarting it.
-This piece of '60s slang was inspired by actor Humphrey Bogart’s tendency to let a cigarette dangle in his mouth for way longer than was necessary.
+If you've been hogging all the good stuff and not giving anybody else a turn, you're bogarting it.
+This piece of '60s slang was inspired by actor Humphrey Bogart's tendency to let a cigarette dangle in his mouth for way longer than was necessary.